 The project has completed data collection in the field to examine potential energetic factors (diet composition, diet quality, meal size, provisioning rates) that constrain the productivity of seabirds in the EVOS area.
-In FY 00, we will focus on completion of data analyses, preparation of manuscripts for submission to the peer-reviewed scientific literature, and submission of the final report.
+In FY 00, we will focus on completion of data analyses, preparation of manuscripts for submission to the peer-reviewed scientific literature, and submission of the draft final report.
+This work in FY 00 will prepare the way for writing the final synthesis manuscripts for publication from this project in FY 01.